gitter-badger/njexl/README.md

 Our personal opinion, not of my company, not of my friends, family or foes.
 Entirely mine.
 It also is a software testing framework, and for multibrowser/multisystem testing this project use and reccomends [BrowserStack](www.browserstack.com/) for the web testing part.
+I belive that resources in the internet should remain open, and free of cost.
+I believe in the [Mozilla Manifesto](https://www.mozilla.org/en-US/about/manifesto/).

 ## Summary